SkyeWrenbrook/soc-analyst-labs/soc-investigations/rdp-bruteforce-detection/README.md

 ## Analysis

-The repeated failed login attempts from a single IP address within a short time window indicate a potential brute-force or password spraying attempt.
+This investigation validates that repeated failed authentication attempts from a single source IP are clearly observable in Windows Security logs and can be quantified over a defined time window.

 Key indicators:
 - Multiple authentication failures